Tanu-N-Prabhu/Python/README.md

-> <b>‪Elin Uppström</b> - Senior Lecturer at Uppsala University, Sweden. <br><br>
+> ‪Elin Uppström - Senior Lecturer at Uppsala University, Sweden. <br><br>
 > I found your excellent exercises at your GitHub wile prepearing undergraduate course in data analysis.
-I want to use it in my course
+I want to use it in my course.